fharper/gutencat/README.md

 - Install the plugin by going into `wp-admin/plugins.php` and clicking `Add New` button.
 - Click `Upload Plugin` button and the `Choose File` one.
 - Select the `zip` file from the folder where you downloaded it and click `Install Now`.
-- Activate the plugin, and go to settings by XXXXX
+- Activate the plugin, and click on the `Settings` link.
 - [Create a free account](https://thecatapi.com/signup) to access [The Cat API](https://thecatapi.com/).
 - Once created, you'll received an email with the API key: add it into the texbox and click save.
 - You can now use Gutencat Gutenberg Block 😻